Great Britain in the Seven Years' War: Martinique

 Despite taking Guadeloupe in 1759, the British attempt to occupy Martinique that year had ended in failure.
-In 1761 a fresh scheme to attack the French West Indies was drawn up and Martinique was successfully taken by a British force in February 1762.
+In 1761, a fresh scheme to attack the French West Indies was drawn up, and Martinique was successfully taken by a British force in February 1762.
 This was followed up by the capture of the islands of Saint Lucia, Grenada and Saint Vincent.
-In each case many of the local planters and merchants welcomed the invasion, as it ended Britain's naval blockade and restored their access to international trade.
+In each case, many of the local planters and merchants welcomed the invasion, as it ended Britain's naval blockade and restored their access to international trade.

 Newfoundland

 In a final attempt to try to gain some advantage against the British, the French managed to slip an expedition through the British blockade and head towards Newfoundland, considered valuable because of its large fishery.
 The small British garrison was swiftly overwhelmed and the French believed they could use Newfoundland as a bargaining counter to extract the return of several of their own territories.
-General Amherst responded by despatching a force of men from New York under his younger brother William Amherst to recapture the island.
+General Amherst responded by dispatching a force of men from New York under his younger brother William Amherst to recapture the island.
 They managed to defeat a French force at the Battle of Signal Hill on 15 September 1762, forcing the total capitulation of the French expedition three days later.